aspirepress/AspireSync/README.md

 ## License

-The AssetGrabber tool is licensed under the MIT license.
+The AspireSync tool is licensed under the MIT license.
 You may use and distribute it freely.

 The code that this tool is designed to download is likely licensed under the GPL.
 Please respect that license.
 However, because this tool does not implement GPL components, it is not required to be licensed under the GPL.